euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

     toolset to aid in assessing the response of the UK's Advanced Gas Reactor nuclear power stations to earthquakes.
-The seismic analyses themselves are carried out with a commercial Finite Element solver, but understanding the raw data this produces requires customised post-processing and visualisation tools.
+The seismic analyses themselves are carried out with a commercial Finite Element solver, but understanding the raw model ouput this produces requires customised post-processing and visualisation tools.
 Extending the existing tools had become increasingly difficult and a decision was made to develop a new, Python-based toolset.
 This comprises of a post-processing framework (``aftershock``) which includes an embedded Python interpreter, and a plotting package (``afterplot``) based on ``numpy`` and ``matplotlib``.